What kind of "complexity" is dual to holographic complexity?: Field theory dual of the holographic complexity and applications

 \subsubsection{CA conjecture}

-Let us turn to the CA conjecture.
-We first consider Euclidean cases.
-From Eq.~\eqref{innerOmega3b} we see that the complexity between the field operator eigenstate and the ground state of a given Hamiltonian is given by the partition function of the boundary field theory
+Regarding the CA conjecture we first consider Euclidean cases.
+By Eq.~\eqref{innerOmega3b} the complexity between the ground state and the field operator eigenstate is obtained by the partition function of the boundary field theory